-- O At least one chart for each observation must be 2' x 2' in size, with additional charts showing more details as appropriate.. - O All wavefront reference stars must be clearly marked according to the way they are ordered in the preparation software.
-They should be marked R1, R2, R3, etc. - o For imaging, the field of view of the selected camera must be drawn.
+O At least one chart for each observation must be 2' x 2' in size, with additional charts showing more details as appropriate..

-- o For polarimetric and coronagraphic observations, the field of view of the selected camera must be drawn and the object that is to be placed behind the mask (in the case of coronagraphy) or centred in the mask (in the case of polarimetry) should be clearly indicated. - o For long-slit spectroscopy, the slit must be drawn. - o For spectroscopic templates, the reference star used for preliminary slit centring must be identified. - o For PSF reference stars, the OB name must be prefixed with the string PSF. - o For pre-imaging, the OB name must be prefixed with the string PRE. - o For PSF observations, which are to be done as pre-imaging, the OB name must begin with PRE_PSF. - The magnitude of the brightest object in all fields, including standard stars, must be explicitly given in the README file and indicated on the finding charts. - o For LGS observations, the TTS magnitude and distance from the target must be explicitly given in the README file and indicated on the finding charts. - o For LGS in SE mode, this must be explicitly written on the finding chart and in the README.
+- All wavefront reference stars must be clearly marked according to the way they are ordered in the preparation software.
+They should be marked R1, R2, R3, etc. - o For imaging, the field of view of the selected camera must be drawn. - o For polarimetric and coronagraphic observations, the field of view of the selected camera must be drawn and the object that is to be placed behind the mask (in the case of coronagraphy) or centred in the mask (in the case of polarimetry) should be clearly indicated. - o For long-slit spectroscopy, the slit must be drawn. - o For spectroscopic templates, the reference star used for preliminary slit centring must be identified. - o For PSF reference stars, the OB name must be prefixed with the string PSF. - o For pre-imaging, the OB name must be prefixed with the string PRE. - o For PSF observations, which are to be done as pre-imaging, the OB name must begin with PRE_PSF. - The magnitude of the brightest object in all fields, including standard stars, must be explicitly given in the README file. - o For LGS observations, the TTS magnitude and distance from the target must be explicitly given in the README file. - o For LGS in SE mode, this must be explicitly written on the finding chart and in the README. - o For APP, please provide finding chart with the right PA with respect to the fixed orientation of the APP pattern on the detector (see Figure 5-17).

-5.8 Reference sources for wavefront sensing
+6.8 Reference sources for wavefront sensing

 The brighter the reference source is and the closer it is to the science target, the better the correction will be.
+Typically, closer "wins" over brighter, but in any event the NAOS-PS should be consulted.